elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 Caveats:

 Small caps and micro-caps will fail at auctions because its all retail flow.
 If did not exist, they would not want to deal with micro-caps either, leading to higher costs for retail.
 Institutions will not be able to fill that gap.
-It undermines US OBS act of 2012
+It undermines US JOBS act of 2012 passed by congress.
+From Congress's and economic perspective, it's fair for large stocks to subsidize small stocks.
+Congress represents people, so it represents the people's will as well.

 Retail flow is balance and so everyone gets their flow done.
 Institutions will only trade when the stock is trading in their interests, so it's always only one side that gets properly dealt with.